Undergraduate | ANU-HIND3600 | 2024

-- Apply a complete knowledge of Hindi grammar, including common variants in understanding and analysing different forms of written and spoken texts
+- Apply an in-depth knowledge of Hindi grammar, including understanding and analysing variations in spoken and written language.

 - The exact contents of this course change from year to year.
 They normally include a range of materials selected from the following kinds of content.
 Short stories, extracts from novels, parts of plays or film scripts, video based activities, and current affairs based materials from print and online sources.
 These materials are read and studied by the students along with the teacher and together we work on activities such as reading preparation though study of vocabulary and language forms and reading related materials that contextualise the materials studied.
 We will also do activities based on the materials such as role play and retelling of the stories in them and working on reflections and presentations on the themes and ideas presented in the study materials.
 The course includes work in all four areas of language skills reading, writing, and listening and speaking skills.

-This subject completes the development of the intermediate level of Hindi listening and reading comprehension skills and spoken and written communication skills.
-Through the study of the selected texts students also deepen their understanding of how the use words drawn from Urdu and Sanskrit in Hindi are characteristic of different genres of Hindi texts.
-Students will also have opportunities to examine how different authors and genres employ a range of variant forms of grammar and how this impacts on understanding and analyzing a range of Hindi texts.
-Genres studied may include, spoken and recorded interviews, popular broadcast media and film related materials.
-Literary texts covered may include short stores from leading Hindi authors and texts based on classical Indian mythological stories.
+This course completes the development of the intermediate level of Hindi listening and reading comprehension skills and spoken and written communication skills.
+Through the study of the selected texts, students also deepen their understanding of how words drawn from different registers in Hindi are characteristic of different genres of Hindi texts.
+Students will also have opportunities to examine how different authors and genres employ a range of variant forms of grammar and how this impacts on understanding and analysing a range of Hindi texts.
+Genres studied may include, spoken and recorded interviews, popular broadcast media, and film-related materials.
+Literary texts covered may include short stories from leading Hindi authors and texts based on classical Indian mythological stories.
 For ANU students, this course has a strong emphasis on in-person learning, with the additional participation of online students coming through Open Universities Australia (OUA).
 This makes our classroom highly interactive and diverse.
 This course takes full advantage of digital tools and authentic audio-visual materials from India to give you an immersive experience of Hindi language and Indian culture.

 Via face-to-face video at a set time prescribed by the University.
 Please be aware of potential time zone differences.